zruncho3d/DuelingZero/README.md

 * **Gantry board support** for the [GBB15 gantry board](https://github.com/skuep/GBB15) - enables super-clean, easy wiring with magnetic-attach covers
 * **Dual internal spool holders** added

+**Existing v1 builders**: to upgrade, the main costs will be new rails, a few new extrusions, and Boop parts.
+There's nothing wrong with such a build.
+If you're partway there and want to make the transition, Zruncho recommends finishing just the low-side V1 gantry and getting everything operational, then using that printer to print all parts for a single-toolhead v3 gantry, testing it outside of the printer, and then transitioning to it once the new gantry is validated (in a day).
+If you want full bed over-travel, though, a fresh rebuild with the larger frame makes sense.

 For previous updates, see the [Updates](updates.md) page.

 ## Table of Contents